UNC Kenan-Flagler MBA Essay Tips and Deadlines [2025-2026], Class Profile

 Are you a team leader?
 Are you committed to sustainable enterprise?
+Are you interested in running a family business?
 Are you seeking the resources and intellectual capital needed to shape both business and government?
 Are you a motivated, goal-oriented, innovative individual?
-If you answered yes to these questions, the UNC Kenan-Flagler adcom is interested in learning more about your multidimensional personality and capabilities.
+If you answered yes to any of these questions, the adcom of the Kenan-Flagler Business School at the University of North Carolina (UNC) is interested in learning more about your multidimensional personality and capabilities.

 Ready to get to work on your Kenan-Flagler application?
 Read on.